 Welburn Hall staff are always available to discuss this with parents as are NYCC SEN Officers and the SEND Information, Advice and Support Service Pupils would usually start the school at the beginning of a new term.
 We usually try to offer each new pupil opportunities to spend some time in school prior to their full-time admission.

 The school is open during the normal North Yorkshire term time dates for 190 days each year.
-Day and weekly boarding places are agreed as a part of each pupil’s provision.

 To make an enquiry or arrange a visit, please contact us.